nicolas-t/Slickr/readme.md

 ﻿##Slickr
 -----------
-Slickr is an easy to template module that display your flickr photos on your own server.
+Slickr is an easy to template module that displays your flickr photos on your own server.

 #### Dependencies
  PHP 5